goabstract/abstract-sdk/docs/configuration.md

 });
 ```

-You pass a function that returns a token.
+You can pass a function that returns a token.

 ```js
 import * as Abstract from "abstract-sdk";